vlngf/OilMetagenomesDB/README.md

 This list contains information on crude oil metagenome and environmental metagenome in oil fields.
 Here you can find the name of publications, years of publications, DOI, type of samples, geographic location of sample collection, and associated conditions.

 ## Usage
-To download the latest stable version of the OilMetagenomeBD example list and add data, follow these steps:
+To download the latest stable version of the OilMetagenomeDB example list and add data, follow these steps:
-1. Go to the OilMetagenomeBD repository;
+1. Go to the OilMetagenomeDB repository;
 2. Copy the SSH key in the "<> Code" tab;
 3. Use the command line to download the directory;
 4. Go to the sample list of interest and complete the .tsv file in your spreadsheet program (for example, LibreOffice Calc, Microsoft Excel) or in the programming language of your choice (for example, R);